FbW43-2/bdl02_Sara_git_cheatsheet/README.md

 - `git status`

     With `git status` I can see if some changes have happened and if some files are ready to be committed.
-    It gives me an overview of the project at that specific moment in time.
+    It gives me an overview of the project at thaspecific moment in time.
 - `git log`
 - `git diff`